What are Water Quality Standards (WQS)?

 Water quality standards consist of:

-- Designated Uses: identification of how people, aquatic communities and wildlife use our waters (e.g. public water supply, propagation of aquatic life, recreation).
+- Designated Uses: identification of how people, aquatic communities and wildlife use our waters (e.g., public water supply, protection and propagation of fish, shellfish, and wildlife, and recreation).

 - Water Quality Criteria: numeric or narrative in form and protect the designated uses.
 Numeric criteria are allowable concentrations of specific pollutants in a water body while narrative criteria are statements of unacceptable conditions in and on the water.